patheticGeek/torrent-aio-bot/Readme.md

 Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.
 And then do a dummy git commit so that heroku will buid it using the buildpack this time.
 Then set the SEARCH_SITE env to same value as SITE.

-### To start a torrent bot:

-Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
-[How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
-To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 ### To get gdrive upload:

 1. Go to https://developers.google.com/drive/api/v3/quickstart/nodejs and click on Enable the Drive API copy client id and set an enviorment variable in heroku with name CLIENT_ID then copy client secret and set another env named CLIENT_SECRET.
-2. Let the process restart after the change of variables.
-Goto https://\<project name>.herokuapp.com/logs and youll find a line saying "Get AUTH_CODE env by visiting this url" visit the url next to it and sign in with your gdrive account and copy the auth code. set another env var with key AUTH_CODE with that value.
-3. Let the process restart one more time and visit the same page.
-This time it will show to set the TOKEN env, copy its value including { } and set a env var named TOKEN with that value.
+2. Goto https://\<project name>.herokuapp.com/drivehelp and paste your client id and secret and click "Get auth code", it will redirect you to login and you'll get a auth code after login paste that auth code in the auth code feild and click "Generate token" it'll give you a token. now set these as env variable CLIENT_ID, CLIENT_SECRET, AUTH_CODE and TOKEN.
-4. If you dont want to upload in root folder make a folder copy its id and set a env var GDRIVE_PARENT_FOLDER and value id of desired folder.
+3. By default files are uploaded in the root of drive if you dont want to upload in root folder make a folder copy its id and set a env var GDRIVE_PARENT_FOLDER and value id of desired folder.
 The folder id will be the last part of the url such as in url "https://drive.google.com/drive/folders/1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-" the folder id is "1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-".
-5. if you want team drive support open your teamdrive and copy the folder id from url e. https://drive.google.com/drive/u/0/folders/0ABZHZpfYfdVCUk9PVA this is link of a team drive copy the last part "0ABZHZpfYfdVCUk9PVA" this will be your GDRIVE_PARENT_FOLDER.
-If you want them in a folder in teamdrive open the folder and use its id instead.
+4. If you want team drive support open your teamdrive and copy the folder id from url eg. https://drive.google.com/drive/u/0/folders/0ABZHZpfYfdVCUk9PVA this is link of a team drive copy the last part "0ABZHZpfYfdVCUk9PVA" this will be your GDRIVE_PARENT_FOLDER.
+If you want them in a folder in teamdrive open the folder and use that folder's id instead.
-6. You're good to go.
-The gdrive status will be shown in gdrive.txt file when you click open on the website or open the download link from bot.
+5. You're good to go.
+The gdrive status will be shown in gdrive.txt file when you click Open on the website downloads page.
+Bot wil automatically send you drive link when its uploaded.

 > Use this torrent for testing or when downloading to setup drive it is well seeded and downloads in ~10s
 >
 > magnet:?xt=urn:btih:dd8255ecdc7ca55fb0bbf81323d87062db1f6d1c&dn=Big+Buck+Bunny

+### To start a torrent bot:

+Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
+[How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
+To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 ## Changing the sites used for searching